-Bender, Steve Peat and NoTubes Stan still on waiting list for MTB Hall Of Fame - MBR
+Steve Peat finally makes into the Mountain Bike Hall Of Fame - MBR

-It’s nomination time again for the Mountain Bike Hall Of Fame and for us it’s a three horse race between Bender, Peaty and Stan.
-Who would you choose?
+It’s inductee time for the Mountain Bike Hall Of Fame and Peaty has made it in at last.
+Alongside the legend that is Josh Bender.

 >>> Who is the greatest mountain biker of all time?

-Every year the Mountain Bike Hall Of Fame (opens up a nomination process to get someone new included in the hallowed MTB Hall of Fame (shall we call it MBHOF for the rest of this story?)
+Every year the Mountain Bike Hall Of Fame announces several new people who are going into the hallowed MTB Hall of Fame (shall we call it MBHOF for the rest of this story?)

+The great news this year is that Steve Peat has been inducted.
+Some folk wait ages on the MBHOF waiting list (see below) but Peaty has only been on the waiting list since 2017.

+MBHOF: “Steve Peat has had an illustrious career racing downhill mountain bikes that has spanned nearly 25 years starting in the early 1990’s.
+He had early success in the sport and has been a favorite with fans around the world.
+Hailing from Sheffield, England, “Sheffield Steel”, or “Peaty”, has always contributed and given back to the sport that has given him so much.”

+The general public basically.
+The MBHOF open ask for nominations sometime around March.

 Anyone can be nominated but there is a list of pre-qualified ‘roll-forwards’; people who have made previous years’ shortlists but haven’t gone on to claim a final spot.

-There are six people on 2018’s ‘roll-forward’ list.
-The three biggest glaring names on this list are: Josh Bender, Steve Peat and Stan Koziatek.
+There were six people on 2018’s ‘roll-forward’ list.
+In our opinion the most glaring name on this list is Stan Koziatek.

 The first two names you almost certainly know.
 Freeride legend Bender has been on the nearly-MBHOF list since 2015.
 Peaty has only been waiting since last year.